jupyterlab/jupyterlab/docs/source/developer/xkcd_extension_tutorial.rst

 See the initial extension in action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After should open in your default web browser after it finishes building with your extension included..
+After building with your extension, JupyterLab should open in your default web browser.

-In that tab it opens in, open the JavaScript console by following the instructions for your browser:
+In that window open the JavaScript console by following the instructions for your browser:

 -  `Accessing the DevTools in Google